sarahdot/Makerspace-Playbook/makerspace-playbook/1-beginnings.md

 **The Importance of Play**

-The origin of the Maker movement is found in something quite personal: what we might call experimental play.
-Makers are enthusiasts who play with technology to learn about it.
-A new technology presents an invitation to play, and makers regard this kind of play as highly satisfying.
-Makers give it a try; they take things apart; and they try to do things that even the manufacturer didn’t think of doing.
-Whether it’s figuring out what you can do with a 3D printer or an autonomous drone aircraft, makers are exploring what they can do and learning as they explore.
-Out of that process emerges new ideas, which may lead to real- world applications or new business ventures.
+The origin of the Maker movement is found in something quite personal: tinkering.
+Makers are enthusiasts who explore technology to understand it — questioning how it came to be, how it can be used differently than intended, and what they can make it do.
+Whether experimenting with 3D printers, drones, electronics, or AI, makers personalize their learning through hands-on exploration.
+Out of that process emerge new ideas, real-world applications, and new ventures.
 Making is a source of innovation.

-In his book, _Play: How it Shapes the Brain, Opens the Imagination and Invigorates the Soul_, Dr. Stuart Brown tells the story about how the Jet Propulsion Laboratory realized that, although it was hiring the best and brightest college graduates, they were the wrong kind of people.
-Something had changed in the
+In his book Play: How it Shapes the Brain, Opens the Imagination and Invigorates the Soul, Dr. Stuart Brown recounts how the Jet Propulsion Laboratory discovered it was hiring the wrong kind of people.
+Looking back at their most effective problem-solvers, JPL managers found a common thread:

-kind of people who came to work at JPL.

-_The JPL managers went back to look at their own retiring engineers and … found that in their youth, their older, problem-solving employees had taken apart clocks to see how they worked, or made soapbox derby racers, or built hi-fi stereos, or fixed appliances.
-The young engineering school graduates who had also done these things, who had played with their hands, were adept at the kinds of problem solving that management sought._

-_Those who hadn’t, generally were not.
-From that point on, JPL made questions about applicants’ youthful projects and play a standard part of job interviews.
-Through research the JPL managers discovered that there is a kind of magic in play._
+The young engineering school graduates who had taken apart clocks, built soapbox derby racers, assembled hi-fi stereos, or fixed appliances — who had played with their hands — were adept at the kinds of problem solving that management sought.
+Those who hadn't, generally were not.
+From that point on, JPL made questions about applicants' youthful projects and play a standard part of job interviews.
+Through research the JPL managers discovered that there is a kind of magic in play.

-We must try to bring the youthful magic of play into schools, hard as it may be.
-Formal education has become such a serious business, defining success with abstract thinking and high-stakes testing, that there’s no time and no context for play.
-If play is what you do outside school, then that is where the real learning will take place and that’s where innovation and creativity will be found.
+We must bring that magic into schools.
+Formal education has become so focused on abstract thinking and high-stakes testing that there's little room for play — yet play is precisely where real learning, creativity, and innovation take root.

 **Why Making Matters for Learning**